 Bringing affordable, low carbon energy to Southend

-REMeDY (Revolution in Energy Market Design) is an energy innovation project funded by UK Research and Innovation (UKRI) and led by Southend Borough Council alongside a consortium of delivery partners, including SMS.
+REMeDY (Revolution in Energy Market Design) is an energy innovation project funded by UK Research and Innovation (UKRI) and led by Southend-on-Sea City Council alongside a consortium of delivery partners, including SMS.

 The project aims to bring affordable, low-carbon energy to residents and businesses in Southend – through a business model that is replicable across the UK – using a Smart Local Energy System (SLES) which is integrated horizontally (working across electricity, heat and mobility) and vertically (bringing together generation, distribution, flexibility and supply).